bitquery/graphql-docs/docs/Examples/Transactions/input-output-api.md

 # UTXO Input output API

-[UTXO](https://www.geeksforgeeks.org/what-is-unspent-transaction-output-utxo/) based blockchains such as Bitcoin.
-Litecoin, Zcash as inputs and outputs.
-Let's see some examples.
+Inspect raw UTXO inputs and outputs for [UTXO](https://www.geeksforgeeks.org/what-is-unspent-transaction-output-utxo/)-based blockchains like Bitcoin, Litecoin, Dogecoin, and Zcash.

 ## List Bitcoin Transaction Inputs and Outputs With Scripts and Values

-To check all inputs and outputs of a Bitcoin transaction, you can use the following query.
-Additionally, there are filters like `inputScriptType` , `inputAddress`, `inputValue`, which you can use to get transactions based on your requirements.
+Get a complete breakdown of every input and output in a given Bitcoin transaction.
+Returns script types, addresses, values in both BTC and USD, output direction, and references to the linked spending or funding transactions.

+**Variations:** Filter by `inputScriptType`, `inputAddress`, or `inputValue` to narrow results.
+Change `network` to `litecoin`, `zcash`, or `dogecoin` for other UTXO chains.
+See [query features](/docs/category/query-features) for sorting and pagination.

 [Open this query on IDE](https://ide.bitquery.io/All-input-and-outputs-for-a-given-bitcoin-transaction)